 An academy is an association or organisation intended to protect and develop an art, science, language or to pass on skills in a particular area of expertise.
 The Celebration of Birth Doula Academy holds the vision for educating, protecting and developing sacred birthing and post-partum practices through the training of doulas to support women, babies and families during the transformational time of becoming parents.

 The Celebration of Birth Doula Academy teaches from a holistic perspective, including educational, creative, experiential and spiritual.
 If you are looking for Doula Training that offers personal as well as professional learning and growth, with on-going mentoring and guidance as you launch your doula career please visit the following pages for more information – Sacred Birth Doula Training and Sacred Beginnings Post-natal Training.
-You can view feedback from students here – Doula Feedback.
+You can also view feedback from students here – Doula Feedback.

 Anna Watts is the primary teacher for all the training courses offered by the Academy.
 From time to time she is joined by guest teachers, specialists in the area of women’s health.